Back Pillows Promote Good Posture, Relief From Pain And Improve Comfort While Sitting

 Can Back Pillows Help?

-• A 2015 study in the Asian Spine Journal.
-Indicated prolonged sitting is an important risk factor for back pain.
-They noted that the alignment of the spine and pelvis is important to maintain a posture that is energy efficient.
-In the study, the authors found that sitting significantly decreases the lower back alignment and alters the pelvic angle.
-They further indicate that this sitting imbalance can result in chronic lower back pain.
-The study revealed that using a back pillow support while sitting resulted in less changes to the spinal and pelvic alignment, resulting in a more ideal position.
+Having a greater lumbar curve is a protective factor for degeneration of the lower back.
+This indicates that supports that help maintain the normal curve are useful in helping protect the back from pain and long term deterioration.[3]
+Prolonged sitting is an important risk factor for back pain and significantly decreases back alignment and pelvic angle.
+This sitting imbalance can result in chronic lower back pain.
+Using a back pillow support while sitting results in less changes to the spinal and pelvic alignment, resulting in a more ideal position.[4]

 What Is The Best Sitting Posture